 The Canadian Pacific holiday train is back!
 Holiday Train shows are free to attend.
 CP asks attendees to bring a cash or non-perishable food donation if they’re able.
 Local food shelves will set up collection stations at each event, with all donations made staying with the local food bank to help people in need in the community.

-The train is back with 13 stops planned for Wisconsin, featuring musicians Alan Doyle and Kelly Prescott.
+The train is back with 13 stops planned for Wisconsin, featuring musicians Tenille Townes and BRELAND.

 Stops within an Hour of Madison

 - Columbus (35 miles) | December 4 at 9:05pm

 - Portage (45 miles) | December 5 at 1:15pm

 - Wisconsin Dells (60 miles) | December 5 at 2:30pm

 It will stop in these Wisconsin cities: Sturtevant, Caledonia, Wauwatosa, Hartland, Oconomowoc, Watertown, Columbus, Portage, Wisconsin Dells, Mauston, Tomah, Sparta and La Crosse.
 See full schedule.

 Since the Holiday Train began in 1999, it’s raised more $22.5 million and collected 5 million pounds of food for food banks across North America.

 “Food banks and communities across Canada are so excited to see the CP Holiday Train return, as it brings together the City of Calgary to kick off the holidays and give back at the same time,” said Calgary Food Bank President and CEO James McAra.
 “The Calgary Food Bank is so grateful for CP’s continued support to help us build a Canada where no one goes hungry.”